AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 ### Schedule segment export and example {#schedule-segment-export-example}

-When performing the [Schedule segment export](../../ui/activate/activate-segment-streaming-destinations.md) step you must manually map Platform segments to the custom field attribute in [!DNL Dynamics 365].
+In the [[!UICONTROL Schedule segment export]](/help/destinations/ui/activate-segment-streaming-destinations.md#scheduling) step of the activation workflow, you must manually map Platform segments to the custom field attribute in [!DNL Dynamics 365].

 To do this, select each segment, then enter the corresponding custom field attribute from [!DNL Dynamics 365] in the **[!UICONTROL Mapping ID]** field.